Demartek Storage Networking Interface Comparison

 - Fibre Channel (FC)

 Fibre Channel Roadmap

-- 64GFC — Development work is well underway for 64GFC and 256GFC in FC-PI-7, with the 64GFC portion of the specification feature complete and in the comment resolution phase as of June 2018.
-The 256GFC (4 x 64) parallel portion of the specification has been split out into FC-PI-7P and is expected to reach letter ballot by the end of 2018.
+- 64GFC — In November 2018, the Fibre Channel Industry Association (FCIA) announced the completion of PC-PI-7 specification, also known as 64GFC.
+Some 64GFC products are available as of 2019, but these were initially released with 32GFC optics (transceivers).
+The 64GFC optics may become available in 2019.
+The 256GFC (4 x 64) parallel portion of the specification has been split out into FC-PI-7P and is expected to reach letter ballot by the middle of 2019.
 This specification uses some of the same standards as the single-lane 50Gb Ethernet specification, but single-lane 64GFC will have higher throughput than single-lane 50GbE.
 64GFC products are expected to appear in the market in 2019, and will support the PCIe 4.0 technology.
 As usual, each FC revision is expected to be backwards compatible with at least the two previous generations.

 - 128GFC — Development work began in 2018 for the 128GFC standard, known as FC-PI-8.
 This specification will use some of the same standards as the single-lane 100Gb Ethernet specification, but single-lane 128GFC will have higher throughput than single-lane 100GbE.
 This specification is expected to be completed in calendar year 2020 or 2021.
 Fibre Channel has a slightly better bit error rate (BER) than Ethernet and a higher loss budget.
 Each FC revision is expected to be backwards compatible with at least the two previous generations.